Muhammad al-Idrisi: Tabula Rogeriana

 For Roger it was inscribed on a massive disc of solid silver, two metres in diameter.

 On the geographical work of al-Idrisi, S.P.
 Scott wrote in 1904:

 Al-Idrisi's work influenced a number of Islamic scholars including Ibn Sa'id al-Maghribi, Hafiz-i Abru, and Ibn Khaldun but his work was unknown in Western Europe and had little influence on the development of Renaissance cartography.

+The oil colors he used in the creation of his maps, such as lapis lazuli blue for water, remain vivid to this day.